Telecommunication-Telemedia-Assessment/mitmprobe_validation_dataset/README.md

 Validation experiment MITMProbe
 ================================
+Please first download the [dataset](https://zenodo.org) in the folder where you cloned this repository, or just use `download.sh`.

 For used videos and conditions see `videos.list`.

 We performed for each video and each conditions 32 repetitions of